What is a Children’s Rehabilitative Services (CRS) Designation?

 As noted above, effective October 1, 2018, in order to provide choice of plans, members determined by AHCCCS DMS to meet the criteria in R-9-22-1301 through 1305 and not enrolled in DES/DDD or CMDP will be given a CRS designation.
 These members will have a choice of AHCCCS Complete Care (ACC) plans that services their area.
 The ACC plan will include medically necessary services for physical and behavioral health and services related to the CRS condition.
 CRS members can receive care in the community and/or in multi-specialty interdisciplinary clinics (MSIC).

 American Indian and Alaska Native members, who meet the criteria in R-9-22-1301 through 1305, will have a choice of ACC Plan or the American Indian Health Program.
-Members enrolled with DES/DDD will continue to be assigned to UHCCP for their CRS physical health coverage and all behavioral health services and to a DDD assigned plan for physical health services for their non-CRS health care needs.
+Members enrolled with DES/DDD will use their assigned DES/DDD plan for their CRS and non-CRS physical health coverage and all behavioral health services.
 DES/DDD will continue to provide long term care services for these members.
 CMDP members will be covered for their CRS and non-CRS health care needs by CMDP.